Corporate Governance Guidelines

 - Access to Officers, Employees and Independent Advisors.

-Board members should have access to the Company's Chief Executive Officer, Chief Financial Officer, General Counsel, Chief Compliance Officer and other members of senior management and, as appropriate, to the Company’s outside financial, legal or other advisors, to obtain information or further perspective on matters being considered by the Board.
+Board members should have access to the Company's Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, General Counsel, Chief Compliance Officer and other members of senior management and, as appropriate, to the Company’s outside financial, legal or other advisors, to obtain information or further perspective on matters being considered by the Board.
 Board members who wish to have access to other members of management should coordinate such access through the Company's Chief Executive Officer or the Company's Secretary.

 - Selection and Evaluation of the Chief Executive Officer.